 Grilled Steelhead Trout Fillet Recipe

-Honey Dill Trout fillet is perfect for your next summer bbq.
+Honey Dill Trout recipe is perfect for your next summer bbq.
 Grilled on a cedar plank, adding a smokey, woodsy infusion to your Steelhead Trout fillet or Salmon fillet.
 Incredibly easy to make, using honey, lemon and dill, the perfect flavors for a healthy dinner recipe.

 - Steelhead Trout fillet boneless skin-on